 Contact Portland Police

 You should be prepared to meet with the appropriate jurisdiction to discuss your event.
-You will likely be required to specific conditions of use determined by that jurisdiction.
+You will likely be required to adhere to specific conditions of use determined by that jurisdiction.
 The Customer Service Center can provide you with the appropriate contact information.

 Dog Off-Leash Area usage

-Portland Parks has large number of well attended Dog Off-Leash Areas (DOLA).If you intend on placing activities adjacent to a DOLA be prepared to develop a mitigation plan to address dogs in and around your event.
+Portland Parks has a large number of well attended Dog Off-Leash Areas (DOLA).If you intend on placing activities adjacent to a DOLA be prepared to develop a mitigation plan to address dogs in and around your event.